DKV wants to speed up your procedures

 What are Terms and Conditions?

-It is a contract that includes the rights and obligations of DKV and the insured party or policyholder.
-It is also called “General Terms and Conditions” and “Special Terms and Conditions”.
+It is a contract that includes the rights and obligations of DKV and the insured person or policyholder.
+It is also called “General Terms and Conditions” and “Specific Terms and Conditions”.

 Waiting periods and pre-existing conditions